mudasobwa/mudasobwa.github.io/_posts/2018-10-30-generated-module-as-a-guard.md

 ---
 layout: post
 title: "Generated Module As A Guard"
-description: "Better and faster way to implement validation of incoming data that just looking it up in the global config map"
+description: "Better and faster way to implement validation of incoming data than just looking it up in the global config map"
 category: hacking
 tags:
   - elixir